zygaPG/zygaPG/README.md

 https://github.com/user-attachments/assets/59a24206-2fa4-41da-b289-b50a193cc65a

-#### Simple IK is my alternative to popular Inverse Kinematics systems, designed specifically for seamlessly overriding animations with minimal interference.
+#### Slim IK is my alternative to popular Inverse Kinematics systems, designed specifically for seamlessly overriding animations with minimal interference.
 This makes it a great choice for anyone looking to add Inverse Kinematics to standard animations effortlessly.
 https://github.com/zygaPG/Slim_InverseKinematic
 ---